SimcyV/SimcyV/README.md

 ===============================================================================================================================

 I'm a self-taught, passionate developer with a strong foundation in the MERN stack—MongoDB, Express, React, and Node.js—and experience with Angular.
 My journey in tech has been fueled by a relentless curiosity and a commitment to mastering my craft.
-Every day, I’m driven by the desire to learn, grow, and build applications that not only solve problems but create exceptional user experiences.<br> <br>
+Every day, I’m driven by the desire to learn, grow, and build applications that not only solve problems but create exceptional user experiences.<br>

 With a knack for developing high-quality, scalable solutions, I'm constantly seeking opportunities to push the boundaries of what’s possible.
-Whether it’s a complex backend, an interactive frontend, or an entire full-stack application, I bring dedication, creativity, and technical expertise to every project.<br> <br>
+Whether it’s a complex backend, an interactive frontend, or an entire full-stack application, I bring dedication, creativity, and technical expertise to every project.<br>

 I’m excited to continue expanding my knowledge and tackling new challenges alongside talented developers.
 Let’s bring innovative ideas to life and shape the future of tech together!<br>